dbmcclain/Astronomy/README.md

   phase
 ```

 Angular rotation of vectors about arbitrary axis - specify vector and rotation axis with angular pole position on the unit sphere.
+No Euler angle stuff needed.
+No singularities near poles.

 Astronomical angle entry:
 ```